califano-lab/ARACNe3/README.md

 1. Customizing the population percentage from which to subsample for network generation, or to remove subsampling (`--subsample 1`).
 2. Removing the MaxEnt pruning step will preserve every edge that passes the FDR/FWER Pruning Step.
 3. Customizing the FDR restriction for the first pruning step.
 For an FDR restriction, the first pruning step rejects the null hypothesis for edges based on the Benjamini-Hochberg Procedure.
 4. Control for the Family Wise Error Rate (FWER) instead of the FDR during the first pruning step (`--FWER`).
 If chosen, `--alpha` will be chosen as the FWER control parameter.
+5. Using regulon occupancy, or minimum targets per regulator, as a stopping criteria as opposed to number of subnetworks (`--adaptive -x 30`).

 ### Output of ARACNe3
-`ARACNe3` will output a file for each subnetwork (`-x`) requested with the name "`output_subnet#.txt`" in a directory path provided by the user.
+`ARACNe3` will output a directory structure within the output directory provided by the user (e.g., `-o outputdir/`) that contains the subnetworks (in `outputdir/subnets/`), the consensus network (`outputdir/finalNet.txt`), and log information for the subnetworks (in `outputdir/log/`) and the overall `ARACNe3` runtime (`outputdir/finalLog.txt`).
+The subnetworks subdirectory will contain a file for each subnetwork (`-x`) requested, automatically named `output_subnet#.txt`.
 Each file shows every significant interaction in three columns:
 1. The regulator.
 2. The target.
-3. The MI (Mutual Information) of the pair.
+3. The APMI (Mutual Information estimated by Adaptive Partitioning) of the pair, based on their subsampled gene expression profiles.

+The consensus network `outputdir/finalNet.txt` is a file that consolidates all generated networks and summarizes each edge in five columns:
+1. The regulator.
+2. The target.
+3. The APMI of the pair, based on the full gene expression profile.
+4. The Spearman's Rank Correlation Coefficient of the pair, based on the full gene expression profile.
+5. The p-value of the edge, based on how many subnetworks in which it was identified (see the [manuscript](https://github.com/califano-lab/ARACNe3-CPP) for methodology).

 ## Input file format
 ### A gene/regulator list